dino-/string-conv-tests/README.md

 tests use `quickcheck-instances` which defines many orphan instances.
 Never a good idea to force instances like this on other projects.

-This project expects the string-conv project to be in a sibling directory.
+This project expects the source code of the string-conv project to be in a sibling directory.

 ## Development